-EIMS #: 13014300 Grades: 10-12
+Course #: 08936 Credits: 1 EIMS #: 13014300 Grades: 10-12

-This course is an examination of human development across

-the life are any with across page to the second of the second of the lifespan with emphasis upon research, theoretical perspectives, and common physical, cognitive, emotional, and social developmental milestones.
+This course is an examination of human development across the lifespan with emphasis upon research, theoretical perspectives, and common physical, cognitive, emotional, and social developmental milestones.
 The course covers material that is generally taught in a postsecondary, one-semester introductory course in developmental psychology or human development.